Edward Wood, 1st Earl of Halifax: Munich

 Hitler's annexation of Austria in March 1938 made Halifax keener on British rearmament.
-Czechoslovakia was clearly next on the agenda, but neither Britain nor France believed they had the military capacity to support her, and in the summer of 1938, Halifax still wanted to urge the Czechs in private to make concessions to Germany, which was making demand about the status of the Sudeten Germans.
+Czechoslovakia was clearly next on the agenda, but neither Britain nor France believed they had the military capacity to support her, and in the summer of 1938, Halifax still wanted to urge the Czechoslovaks in private to make concessions to Germany, which was making demands regarding the status of the Sudeten Germans.
 Halifax remained in London and did not accompany Chamberlain on his dramatic flights to Germany in the autumn of 1938.
 This was once seen as a sign of Chamberlain's dominance of his Cabinet.

 It appears that a frank conversation with his pugnacious Permanent Secretary, Sir Alexander Cadogan, brought Halifax to the sharp realisation that the road to appeasement had taken Britain into a series of concessions that were unwise and that were unlikely to secure the necessary pacification of Germany.
 On 25 September 1938, Halifax spoke out in Cabinet against the inflated demands presented by Hitler in the Godesberg Memorandum after his second summit meeting with Chamberlain.
-It is now known that Halifax, under Cadogan's influence, persuaded the Cabinet to reject the Bad Godesberg terms.
+It is now known that Halifax, under Cadogan's influence, persuaded the Cabinet to reject the Godesberg terms.
 Britain and Germany came close to war until Chamberlain flew to Munich.
 Chamberlain could hardly afford to lose a second Foreign Secretary, and his dominance of his Cabinet was never so overwhelming again.

 The eventual Munich Agreement, signed after Chamberlain's third summit meeting with Hitler, was apparently popular around the world and humiliating to many in the British government, but it was short of Hitler's desires (and of Chamberlain's proposed concessions) and increased Hitler's determination to return to destroy Czechoslovakia in the spring.
 On 3 October 1938, Halifax defended the Munich Agreement in the House of Lords, in much more measured terms than the Prime Minister had done, not as a triumph but as the lesser of two evils.

 The Munich crisis had seen Halifax begin to take a stronger line than Chamberlain against further concessions to Germany.
 Andrew Roberts argues that from this point on, Halifax set his face firmly towards a policy of deterrence.
 He hoped that increased rearmament—including strengthening of alliances with and economic support to the countries of Eastern Europe, and the reintroduction of conscription—coupled with a firmer line towards Germany, Italy, and Japan would reduce the risks of those three hostile powers acting in combination.
-(It is of note that, when war did begin, neither Japan nor Italy was prepared to join in until the pendulum had swung much further in Germany's favour.)
+It is of note that, when war began, neither Japan nor Italy was prepared to join in until the pendulum had swung much further in Germany's favour.